Backup158/DarktideBetterDescriptionsUwuify/docs/README.md

 8. Verify the changes in-game

 # Errors
-**Calling nil error**
+**Error: attempt to call local 'func' (a nil value)**

 ```
 [ERROR] [DMF Mod Manager] (new_mod) 'mod_script' initialization: [string"./../mods/dmf/scripts/mods/dmf/modules/core/i..."]:69: attempt to call local 'func' (a nil value)
 ```

-This means one of the variables or syntax words was messed up.
-This is likely because it got uwuified or had a roleplay action inserted next to it.
+This is a syntax error, which likely means a variable or some formatting was erroneously UwUified or had a roleplay action inserted next to it.

 **Module call error for uwuipy**